Pankhur/Pankhur/README.md

 ### Hi there 👋

-- 👨‍💻 A self taught Full Stack Developer, primarirly work with startups.
+- 👨‍💻 A self taught Full Stack Developer & problem solver, primarirly work with startups.

-- 📄 Experience in developing distributed & designing scalable systems.
+- 📄 Experience in developing and designing scalable distributed systems.

 - 🌱 Entrepreneur and learner at heart, doing side husltes with personal projects.